 It may not be the southernmost point of Africa – that honour goes to Cape Agulhas – but Cape Point certainly makes you feel as if you are standing at the edge of the world.

-Cape Point is a spectacular sight, covered in endemic fynbos and home to breath-taking bays, beaches and rolling green hills and valleys, just 60km outside of Cape Town.
+Cape Point is a spectacular sight with towering stone cliffs, endemic fynbos, breathtaking bays, beaches and rolling green hills and valleys, just 60km outside Cape Town.

 Look out, too, for pelagic birds of which there are a large variety, zebra, eland, and the many species of reptiles and small mammals.
 Chacma baboons are common here, especially at the point itself.

 Myth, legends, facts and fiction about this iconic spot all come to life on the official Cape Point Audio Tour.
 There’s are two free options and it’s highly recommended that you download the app VoiceMap City Tours and the audio guides before departing for Cape Point as the signal is not always dependable.
 Find out more about the audio tour.

 There are three wonderful stores where you can shop for memorabilia, curios and keepsakes.
 You can even send a postcard from the upper-level shop to share what you’ve experienced with those at home.
 For everyone else, there’s Instagram – don’t forget to use #lovecapetown and #CapePointMoments.